Paul E. Alexander: Activities after leaving the Trump administration

 In 2022 Skyhorse Publishing published Presidential Takedown: How Anthony Fauci, the CDC, the NIH and the WHO conspired to overthrow President Trump, by Alexander and co-author Kent Heckenlively.
 The book was promoted as an "explosive behind-the-scenes look at Donald Trump's final months in office and how the COVID crisis response was a carefully crafted plan to ruin him".
 The book also alleges that there was a "personal vendetta of the CDC and HHS against Alexander himself".

+In 2022 Alexander became an advisor to The Wellness Company, a dietary supplement and telemedicine company owned and managed by prominent COVID-19 disinformation promulgator Peter McCullough.
+The Wellness Company sells various kits (and subscriptions) with names like, "COVID Emergency Kit," supplying unregulated supplements and disproven treatments.

+Alexander's newsletter, with about 40,000 subscribers, promotes right-wing talking points and medical disinformation, often recommending use of Wellness Company products.